 - Any confirmed case of COVID-19 will result and require a minimum of 7-day quarantine.

 - Specific confirmed cases will be handled appropriately with a determination made with location and specifics of the case.
 Many decisions will be made based on individual circumstance to include location, test results (time period, etc.).

 - Exposure is defined as being “in close proximity” for 15-20 minutes or longer with a confirmed COVID-19 individual.
 Exposure is not second-hand exposure.

 - With confirmed case or an asymptomatic confirmed case of COVID-19, the student would quarantine for the amount of time and take the allowable absence hours.
 If the student did go over the amount of allowable absence hours, the student would file and appeal of the absence hours.

 - If a confirmed student case in a healthcare program might be involved in any clinical rotation, the clinical facilities may require further testing and likely provide weekly testing for participants.
 Clinical affiliates may have varying requirements regarding clinical rotations.
 Students are required follow clinical facility protocol in wearing proper PPE required by site.

 - If the students’ sickness continues beyond the allowable absence hours, the student may opt to request a Leave of Absence (extenuating circumstance).
 Please maintain contact with program instructors and/or Student Services to further discuss any other leave options as needed and appropriate.
 Student Services maintains the Leave of Absences Forms.

 - Report any change in your circumstance or health immediately to instructors in order appropriate action and decisions can be made to proactively protect you and the health of others.

-THANK YOU FOR DOING YOUR PART!
+THANK YOU FOR CONTINUING TO DO YOUR PART!